Licensing & Permits

 Hunters and trappers that are license exempt are required to obtain an annual License Exempt Number (LEN) at no cost.
 Hunters and Trappers shall obtain a separate LEN for each activity if they engage in both.
 While not legally required to purchase a license, those hunters and trappers that are eligible to be license exempt may purchase a license so that their purchase can help direct conservation and management efforts for wildlife and the habitats they support.
 For those individuals that are exempt from purchasing a license but choose to do so, we thank you very much for your support to conservation.
 If a license exempt hunter or trapper chooses to purchase a license they shall not obtain a LEN.

 The LEN system was created so that opinions and game harvests of license exempt hunters and trappers could be evaluated and considered when establishing new statutes, regulations and policies.
-If you obtain this LEN, use it whenever you are asked for your license number such as for registering a deer, obtaining a HIP number or purchasing additional deer tags or permits.
-License exempt hunters that are authorized to hunt deer, receive five deer tags at no cost.
-For more information about deer tags and the associated Deer Harvest Report Card, please see Deer Hunting.
+If you obtain this LEN, use it whenever you are asked for your license number such as for registering a deer or turkey, obtaining a HIP number or purchasing additional deer tags or permits.
+License exempt hunters that are authorized to hunt deer, receive five deer tags at no cost and those that are authorized to hunt turkeys, will receive one turkey tag at no cost.
+For more information about deer and turkey tags and the associated Deer and Turkey Harvest Report Cards, please see pages Deer Hunting.

 License exempt hunters not purchasing a hunting license who use a motor vehicle to access State Wildlife Areas must purchase a Conservation Access Pass (Licensing & Permits).
 Additionally, all license exempt hunters must purchase a State Wildlife Area Waterfowl Blind and Deer Stand Permit if they are using those items.
 This permit is not required on the Youth and Non-ambulatory Hunt days.
 License exempt hunters are not required to purchase a Delaware Waterfowl Stamp unless they are Maryland residents utilizing the exemption to hunt snow geese in Delaware and then the stamp is required.
 Furthermore, license exempt hunters are not required to purchase a federal waterfowl stamp unless they are 16 years of age or older.
 Lastly, all license exempt hunters that will hunt migratory birds must obtain a free HIP number and those hunters pursuing snow geese during the Conservation Order must also register for a free permit number.